-- Prevention
+Chorioamnionitis – Causes, Symptoms, and Prevention

-What is Chorioamnionitis?
+What Is Chorioamnionitis?

 Chorioamnionitis is an inflammation of the foetal membrane (Amnion and Chorion) due to bacterial infection.
 It affects pregnant women.
 Amnion and Chorio infection occurs when bacteria travel from the vagina to the uterus especially after the fetal membranes have ruptured and during labour.
-This can lead to infections in the mother as well as the foetus.
+This can lead to infections in the mother as well as the foetus (1).

-What Causes Chorioamnionitis During Pregnancy?
+Causes of Chorioamnionitis

 - The bacteria travel from the rectum, anus or vagina to the uterus where the foetus is.
 This infects the membrane and the amniotic fluid causing chorioamnionitis.